 After extensive building work (and an arrangement with the apartment hotel occupying the majority of its old buildings), a new modern clubhouse for the Society, the Commonwealth Club, is opened.

 It becomes clear that the Society’s financial problems are far more pressing than had been thought.
-Besides the building, the library is the Society’s major asset.
-The Council closes it by the end of the year and considers selling up.
-A flood of press attention kick starts a fundraising appeal
+Beside the building, the library is the Society’s major asset.
+The Council closes it by the end of the year and considers its sale.
+A flood of press attention kick-starts a fundraising appeal

 The Society is asked by the African National Congress to host the first press conference by Nelson Mandela upon his first visit to Britain following his release from prison.
 The Society organises a 2nd when Mandela returns again.